The Self-Defense Act prohibits individuals with arrests/pending charges for felony offenses and the following misdemeanor offenses from eligibility:

 OSBI will initiate suspension proceedings upon being made aware of arrests for any of the offenses listed above.OSBI will also take similar action if a 2nd or subsequent conviction for public intoxication is brought to our attention.
 A second or subsequent DUI and/ or intoxication conviction will require a doctor’s statement that the individual is not in need of substance abuse treatment.
 If no certifying statement is provided, the license will be suspended until 3 years from the date of the completion of the last sentence.

-If convicted of a felony or any of the misdemeanors listed in a thru f above, OSBI will pursue a revocation of SDA license.
+If convicted of a felony or any of the misdemeanors listed in a thru f above, OSBI will pursue revocation of the SDA license.

 SDA licenses holders can also have their license suspended if convicted of any of the following: